 4. CONCLUSION

-In conclusion, the growth performance of Moringa oleifera are significantly influenced by the rate of organic fertilizer application.
+In conclusion, the growth performance of Moringa oleifera seedlings is significantly influenced by the rate of organic fertilizer application.
 The findings of this study, consistent with previous research, demonstrate that moderate to high rates of organic fertilizers, particularly poultry manure, enhance the growth parameters of Moringa oleifera seedlings when compared to lower application rates or untreated controls.
-This study identifies 300 g of organic fertilizer as the optimal application rate, resulting significant improvements in the growth performance of Moringa oleifera.
+This study identifies 300 g of organic fertilizer as the application rate resulting in maximim growth, while the the optimal application rate may be 200 g.
+Both result in significant improvements in the growth performance of Moringa oleifera.
 These findings underscore the critical role of optimized organic fertilizer application in promoting the sustainable cultivation of Moringa oleifera while maximizing its agronomic potential.

 REFERENCES